 Health Law & Policy Specialization Requirements

 In the upper years of the JD program, students may specialize in Health Law and Policy and the specialization will be recognized on their academic transcript.
-To specialize in Health Law and Policy, a student must take Health Law and three additional elective classes.
+To specialize in Health Law and Policy, a student must take Health Law (or Healthcare Law if enrolled in the JD/MHA program) and three additional elective classes.

 These classes may be selected from the health law curriculum: